-ReproTech provides storage services for patients who have tested reactive for any communicable disease, such as HIV, Hepatitis B, Hepatitis C, Syphilis or COVID-19/SARS-CoV-2.
-ReproTech can help eliminate potential cross- contamination issues with this program.
+ReproTech provides storage services for patients who have tested reactive for any communicable disease, such as HIV, Hepatitis B, Hepatitis C, or Syphilis.
+ReproTech can help eliminate potential cross-contamination issues with this program.
 The extra steps detailed below help ensure the safe storage of reproductive tissue for all clients.